Create a Managed Kubernetes cluster on a cloud server

 -

 Enter a cluster name.
-The name will be included in the names of cluster objects: node groups, nodes, load balancers, networks, and disks.
+The name will be displayed in the cluster object names: node groups, nodes, load balancers, networks, and disks.
 For example, if the cluster name is

 kelsie, the node group name will bekelsie-node-gdc8q, and the boot disk name will bekelsie-node-gdc8q-volume. -

 Select a location where the master nodes will be located.
-You cannot change the location after creating the cluster.
+After the cluster is created, the location cannot be changed.

 -

 Select a Kubernetes version.
-After creating a cluster, you can update the Kubernetes version.
+After the cluster is created, you can upgrade the Kubernetes version.

 -

 Optional: select a network plugin (CNI).
-Calico is used in the cluster by default.
-You cannot change the CNI after creating the cluster.
+By default, Calico is used in the cluster.
+You cannot change the CNI after the cluster is created.

 - the

-envoy daemonsetsetting is enabled — for more details on this setting, see the Envoy section of the Cilium documentation; - the
+envoy daemonsetsetting is enabled – learn more about the setting in the Envoy section of the Cilium documentation; - the

-hubble-relaysetting is disabled — for more details on this setting, see the Hubble Relay subsection of the Hubble internals article in the Cilium documentation.
+hubble-relaysetting is disabled – learn more about the setting in the Hubble Relay subsection of the Hubble internals article in the Cilium documentation.

 If you want to change these settings, create a cluster using the Managed Kubernetes API.
-Note that using the
+Keep in mind that using the

 hubble-relaysetting requires at least 4 GB of RAM on the node. - the